Anima Mundi, Vatican City: Collections

 The earliest objects to have entered the collection are Pre-Columbian era artefacts sent as gifts to Pope Innocent XII in 1692.

 The collection received numerous objects from Catholic missionaries in the 19th century.
 A notable collection in the museum is devotional objects from Papua New Guinea collected by Father Franz J. Kirschbaum in the 1920s.
 The collection includes 200 objects from Indigenous Australians including 10 funeral poles from Melville Island of the Tiwi Islands, and wooden shields from Darwin in the Northern Territory of Australia.

 The collection ranges from prehistoric artefacts over two million years old to objects from African, Native American, Islamic, Oceania and Australia, and pre-Columbian civilisations.

 The artefacts are displayed on a rotational basis for reasons of conservation.

+In 2025, the museum sent 62 indigenous artefacts to the Canadian Conference of Catholic Bishops for repatriation to Canada after they were taken for a 1925 missionary exhibition in Rome.